 Providing enjoyable and nutritious meals is a big part of caregiving, and it can be challenging when a loved one has dementia.
 He or she may have cognitive and physical difficulty with the eating process.
 Consider these ten caregiving tips.

 2. Strike a balance between cultural food traditions and nutrition when planning the menu.
 The smell and site of familiar and preferred foods can stimulate the appetite and interest in eating.
-Spices and herbs can be used to enhance flavor rather than salt and sugar.
+Spices and herbs can be used to enhance flavor.
+You may want to minimize or eliminate added salt and sugar when selecting and preparing meals.

 3. Consult your loved one’s doctor and be aware of foods, beverages, and prescribed medications that may have side effects associated with digestion or continence issues, or that may have harmful interactions.

 4. Pay attention to how food is served at the table.
-A plate with a busy pattern piled with a jumbled mix of foods may be overwhelming while scoop of mashed potatoes on a white plate on top of a white tablecloth may go unnoticed.
+A plate with a busy pattern, piled with a jumbled mix of foods, may be overwhelming.
+A scoop of mashed potatoes on a white plate on top of a white tablecloth may go unnoticed.
 Try serving one or two food items at a time, using a single solid colored plate and spacing different foods apart or using a plate with dividers.
 If a spoon is easier to use than a fork, go with the spoon.
 If visual-spatial or motor skills are impaired, getting food into the mouth may be difficult; be prepared to assist (see resources below).

 5. People with dementia may experience difficulty with chewing and swallowing, especially with dense or crunchy foods.
-Consider serving pre-cut foods and finger foods that are easy to chew and swallow.
+Consider serving pre-cut foods and finger foods.
 Cutting food in the kitchen, before serving it at the table, may also save your loved one from embarrassment at not being able to manage this task.

 6. If a person seems uncomfortable with chewing, it may also mean a loose tooth or a cavity, and time for a dental checkup.
-If they have dentures, be sure they’re being worn at meal time.
+Loved ones who wear dentures should wear them at meal time.
 Be aware that if chewing or swallowing is difficult, some food may remain in the mouth at the end of a meal, and your help may be needed to safely remove it.

 7. With dementia, one’s speed of thought is slower, so it stands to reason that the pace of eating will be slower too.
 Be patient, stay focused on the food and don’t rush the meal.
-Avoid forcing someone to eat.
 Be willing to pause, talk for a bit, and try again.
 Remember that people with dementia may be more influenced by your facial expressions, gestures and tone of voice than the words you say.

 9. People with dementia may forget to drink enough water.
 Dehydration can contribute to a variety of health problems.
 Have an easy-to-use cup or glass on hand throughout the day, and encourage them to drink.
 Some people like sippy cups with handles, others like to drink through straws.

 10. Routine and schedule is important, but forcing someone to eat is unlikely to have a positive result.
 For many people, meal time is a social activity.
 Others may prefer to eat alone.
 Preferences may change from one meal or one day to the next.
+This is especially true with Lewy body dementia, which is characterized by fluctuations in focus and attention.
 Try to be flexible and accommodating.
 If your loved one is in a care facility, you can advocate for them with facility staff.
 Knowing they enjoy meal time and are getting good nutrition makes life better for everyone.

 The MIND Diet (choosing foods for brain health)